Veterinary Technician Schools in New Jersey (NJ)

 How to Become a Vet Tech in New Jersey

-So how does a resident of NJ become a vet tech?
-And what types of responsibilities do they have?
+So, how does a resident of NJ become a vet tech, and what are their responsibilities?
 To join this high-growth occupation, a citizen of NJ typically takes several steps, outlined below.

 • Step 1: Graduate from a two-to-four-year veterinary technology program accredited by the Committee on Veterinary Technician Education and Activities (CVTEA)—a branch of the American Veterinary Medical Association (AVMA)—which is the main accrediting body for vet tech programs in the country.